Story: Volcanic Plateau region

 Many eruptions have taken place over the last 1.5 million years.
 In just the last few thousand years, the whole region has been covered in ash from eruptions of the Taupō, Okataina and Rotorua volcanoes.
 Vegetation was destroyed many times, as buried and charred forests attest.
 The pyroclastic flows from the massive Taupō eruption around 200 AD would have incinerated everything within an area of 20,000 square kilometres – about a sixth of the North Island – and reached Mt Tongariro within minutes.
 Its effect on the atmosphere was chronicled by the Chinese and the Romans.

 The Tarawera eruption around 1314 AD covered the region with a layer of ash, known as Kaharoa ash.

 In 1868, violent earthquakes accompanied the eruption that formed the upper Te Maari crater on Tongariro.
-In 1886 Mt Tarawera erupted, killing about 150 people and obliterating the famous Pink and White Terraces.
+In 1886 Mt Tarawera erupted, killing about 150 people and destroying or submerging the famous Pink and White Terraces.
 The Te Maari crater erupted again in 1896–97.

 Mt Ngāuruhoe is Tongariro’s youngest vent.
 It erupted about 70 times between 1839 and 1975, but has been dormant since then.
 Ruapehu’s 1945 eruptions smothered crops and farmland.
 Its 1995–96 eruptions closed the ski fields, which had a big economic impact on local communities.
 Ash fell as far away as Northland and Marlborough.